 We derive all of our revenue from the sale of online marketing and media services, which is still a developing industry that has undergone rapid and dramatic changes in its relatively short history and which is characterized by rapidly-changing Internet media and advertising technology, evolving industry standards, regulatory uncertainty, and changing visitor and client demands.
+In addition, our business model and product offerings continue to evolve.
 We believe that our implementation of our enhanced products and media strategies across our business is in a relatively early stage.
 For example, we recently introduced our new QuinStreet Rating Platform ("QRP") product for insurance agents.
 As a result, we face risks and uncertainties such as but not limited to:

-- our still developing industry and relatively new business model and products such as QRP; - changes in the general economic conditions and market dynamics in the United States, or in the specific markets in which we currently do business, including as a result of the recent COVID-19 pandemic; - the impact of the COVID-19 pandemic on us, our third-party publishers', and our clients' businesses, the extent of which will depend on future actions and outcomes that are highly uncertain and cannot be predicted, including the scope, severity and duration of the pandemic, the actions taken to contain the pandemic or mitigate its impact, the direct and indirect economic and financial market effects of the pandemic, and the pace of the economic and financial market recovery; - changes in the regulatory enforcement or legislative environment; - our dependence on the availability and affordability of quality media from third-party publishers and strategic partners; - our dependence on Internet search companies to attract Internet visitors; - our ability to accurately forecast our results of operations and appropriately plan our expenses; - our ability to compete in our industry; - our ability to manage cyber security risks and costs associated with maintaining a robust security infrastructure; - our ability to continually optimize our websites to allow Internet visitors to access our websites through mobile devices; - our ability to develop new services, enhancements and features to meet new demands from our clients; - our ability to implement our enhanced products across our business and achieve client adoptions of such products; - our ability to successfully complete acquisitions, divestitures and other business development transactions; and our ability to enter into, and manage the relationship and risks associated with, strategic partnerships; and, - our ability to successfully challenge regulatory audits, investigations or allegations of noncompliance with laws.
+- our still developing industry and relatively new business model and products such as QRP; - changes in the general economic conditions and market dynamics in the United States, or in the specific markets in which we currently do business, including as a result of the COVID-19 pandemic and Russian-Ukraine military conflict; - the impact of the COVID-19 pandemic and its aftermath on us, our third-party publishers', and our clients' businesses, the extent of which continues to be uncertain and will depend on future actions and outcomes that are highly uncertain and cannot be predicted, including the duration and scope of the pandemic; business and individuals' actions in response to the pandemic; further actions taken by governmental authorities to limit the human and economic impact of the pandemic (e.g., stimulus payments); the continued development, efficacy and distribution of vaccines for COVID-19; and the impact on economic activity including the length and depth of economic downturns or financial market instability that result from the pandemic; - changes in the regulatory enforcement or legislative environment; - our dependence on the availability and affordability of quality media from third-party publishers and strategic partners; - our dependence on Internet search companies to attract Internet visitors; - our ability to accurately forecast our results of operations and appropriately plan our expenses; - our ability to compete in our industry; - our ability to manage cyber security risks and costs associated with maintaining a robust security infrastructure; - our ability to continually optimize our websites to allow Internet visitors to access our websites through mobile devices; - our ability to develop new services, enhancements and features to meet new demands from our clients; - our ability to implement our enhanced products across our business and achieve client adoptions of such products; - our ability to successfully complete acquisitions, divestitures and other business development transactions including our ability to enter into, and manage the relationship and risks associated with, strategic partnerships; and, - our ability to successfully challenge regulatory audits, investigations or allegations of noncompliance with laws.